 If your child restraint system has a top strap, it should be anchored.
-(For the installation of the top strap, see "-Using a top strap" in this Section.)
+(For the installation of the top strap, see "-Using a top strap" on page 67.)

 For installation details, refer to the instruction manual equipped with each product.